American Civil War battlefield preservation: History of Civil War battlefield preservation

 During the Civil War, soldiers on both sides marked the places where their comrades had fallen and erected small monuments at battle sites they had successfully defended or captured.
 Though rudimentary in nature these battlefield cemeteries prevented the spaces from being developed and the monuments helped to guide later preservation efforts.
 Real preservation efforts began in the 1890s when sectional tensions had begun to decrease.
 These efforts tended to focus on the bravery of the soldiers in each individual battles rather than the conflict as a whole in order to minimize conflict over the sites.
 A second wave of commemoration efforts took place at the end of the First World War.
 Though initially fueled by patriotic fervor preservation efforts were continued as a way to stimulate job creation during the New Deal.
 All efforts stopped during the Second World War and were not continued at its conclusion.
 Due to the Civil War's association with slavery and its continuing legacy of racial violence it became closely associated with the Civil Rights Movement.
 This politicized battlefield preservation efforts causing the Federal government to distance itself.
 Real interest in the Civil War was sparked in the 1990s by Ken Burns' documentary The Civil War.
 By this time the government had taken a 60-year hiatus from preservation efforts and the movement was now run by private organizations, primarily the Civil War Trust.

 National Civil War Military Parks and National Battlefields

 The 17 Civil War battle sites that are cared for by the NSP are listed under four different designations: National Military Parks, National Battlefields, National Battlefield Parks, and National Battlefield Sites.
 Not all of these battles are widely considered to be particularly important and many other battles that have not been given any official designation.
 There are those who believe that the selection process and marketing of Civil War battlefields are a highly political issue even into the 21st century.
 The primary complaint of scholars and select visitors is that these federally preserved sites, intentionally or unintentionally preserve and promote the 'Lost Cause' narrative.
-Furthermore, the NPS service came under fire for their preservation efforts due to that fact that they largely ignored slavery as a component of the Civil War until the 1990s.
+Furthermore, the NPS service came under fire for their preservation efforts because they largely ignored slavery as a component of the Civil War until the 1990s.